sunglocto/xmpp.how/More about clients.md

 Here are all of the clients we're going to be talking about in this article.
+Don't understand the terms used in this article?
+Check out the [Glossary](/Glossary).
+If you just want a recommendation for what client to use depending on your platform, see [Clients](/Clients).
 ![[cheogram.png]] Cheogram
 ![[conversations.png]] Conversations
 ![[dino.png]] Dino